Robert Iuliano: Harvard University

-Upon graduating law school, he held a judicial clerkship and worked as a federal prosecutor before joining the counsel's office at Harvard University.
 In addition to his administrative role at Harvard, Iuliano taught various seminar classes at the Harvard Graduate School of Education.

+Gettysburg College

 In January 2019, Gettysburg College announced that Iuliano would succeed Janet Morgan Riggs to become the college's 15th president.
 He assumed office in July 2019.

+Iuliano arrived at Gettysburg College just prior to COVID-19 pandemic in the United States.
+He spent much of his first three years navigating Gettysburg through the pandemic.
+He acknowledged the long-term effects the pandemic had on learning, but also emphasized the new and effective methods of instruction that came out of the challenges COVID-19 presented.

 In response to the COVID-19 pandemic in Pennsylvania, Iuliano designated a one-week lockdown period for all students at Gettysburg College in September 2020.
 Iuliano also required all upperclassmen to return home for the fall semester, being the first American college to implement such a measure.

+In 2022, prior to the United States Supreme Court hearing oral arguments in Students for Fair Admissions v.
+Harvard, Iuliano spoke out on the importance of race-conscious admissions to building diverse college campuses.
+In an opinion editorial, Iuliano contended that a less diverse student body would undermine the impact and effectiveness of the education that American colleges offer to students, and that it would make college graduates less prepared to engage in an interconnected world.

+Following the Supreme Court’s landmark ruling, Iuliano was critical of the decision that colleges and universities could no longer consider an applicant’s race when evaluating their application for admission.